tildeinstitute/tildewiki/README.md

 ## Notes

 For [tildeverse](https://tildeverse.org) projects, we tend to use a PR workflow.
 For example, wiki pages are submitted to the repo via pull request.
 That's what I'm initially designing this around.
-I will likely add authentication and in-place page editing last, after everything else is done.
+I will likely add authentication and in-place page editing last, after everything else is done, including unit tests.

 Uses a patched copy of [russross/blackfriday](https://github.com/russross/blackfriday) ([gopkg](https://gopkg.in/russross/blackfriday.v2)) as the markdown parser.
 The patch allows injection of various `<meta.../>` tags into the document header during the `markdown->html` translation.